jorjuarez/Zero-Day-Ransomware-PwnCrypt-Outbreak/README.md

 # Threat Hunt: Zero-Day Ransomware (PwnCrypt) Outbreak

+### Executive Summary
+A proactive threat hunt, initiated in response to reports of a new ransomware strain named "PwnCrypt," successfully identified an active infection on a corporate device.
+The investigation traced the attack's full lifecycle, from a malicious PowerShell download to the unauthorized encryption of files and privilege escalation.
+The infected host was immediately contained using Microsoft Defender for Endpoint, and the incident was used to develop strategic recommendations for improving the organization's security posture.

+*Full technical details of this hunt, including the KQL queries, IoCs, and MITRE ATT&CK mapping, are available in the [Project Appendix](https://github.com/jorjuarez/Cybersecurity-Portfolio-Public/tree/main/PwnCrypt%20Ransomware%20Project%20Appendix).*

+---

 ### 1. Project Objective & Scenario

 This project simulates a proactive threat hunt for a new ransomware strain, "PwnCrypt," and details the subsequent incident response according to the NIST 800-61 framework.